ava-labs/hypersdk/README.md

 }
 ```

-Dynamic state sync is required for high-throughput blockchains because it relieves
-nodes that serve state sync queries from storing all historical state revisions (if
-a node doesn't update its sync target, a node serving requests would need to store
-revisions for at least as long as it takes to complete a sync, which may require
-significantly more storage).

 Most blockchains that store a state root in the block use the root of a merkle tree
 of state post-exectution, however, this requires waiting for state merklization to complete
 before block verification can finish.
 If merklization was fast, this wouldn't be an
-issue but this is typically the most time consuming aspect of block verification.
+issue, however, this process is typically the most time consuming aspect of block
+verification.

-The `hypersdk` blocks instead include the merkle root of the post-execution state of a block's
+`hypersdk` blocks instead include the merkle root of the post-execution state of a block's
 parent rather than a merkle root of their own post-execution state.
 This design enables the
 `hypersdk` to generate the merkle root of a block's post-execution state anchronously
-while the consensus engine is working on other tasks (would otherwise be waiting
+while the consensus engine is working on other tasks that typically are network-bound rather
-for `block.Verify` to complete).
+than CPU-bound, like merklization, making better use of all available resources.

 #### [Optional] Parallel Signature Verification
 The `Auth` interface (detailed below) exposes a function called `AsyncVerify` that